sapieneptus/syrenparken-2/README.md

 ## Vacuums

 We have three robot vacuums located in the house: one in the kitchen, downstairs living room, and the upstairs hallway.
 The downstairs robots run at 9:00am in the morning.
 They should complete their cleaning cycle around 30-45 minutes.
+Be sure to keep the living room doors closed so the robots stay in their designated areas.
+The upstairs robot runs at 2:30p.m./14:30.
+We usually try to keep the doors closed upstairs so it just cleans the hallway.

 They can get clogged if they run over e.g. dog toys or loose clothing articles - you can pick them up and clear out any debris, then press the power button to restart them.

 The kitchen robot needs to have the water refilled before it runs in the morning in order to mop the floors.

 **Make sure there is no dog poop on the floor when they're running**.
 We've lost a vacuum that way.
-It's a rare occurrence that either dog will poo inside the house, but it's very important to be sure the house is clear of dog poo when the vacuums are running (part of the reason they run at 15:30 is because we found accidents are more likely to happen in the morning or early afternoon).
+It's a rare occurrence that either dog will poo inside the house, but it's very important to be sure the house is clear of dog poo when the vacuums are running.

 ## TVs